Hanumanasana is the front splits position. As you can see, it targets a number of major muscle groups in our bodies.

-Ok, so how do I to get into my body’s version of this asana?
+Okay, so how do I get into my body’s version of this Asana?

 You can book in to our Hot Yoga Splits course here, for the full 4 sessions or just drop in to one or two.
 Or you can read the below instructions!

 - Kneel down and step your right foot forward, but don’t fully straighten it.
 Rest your hands either side of your right leg, and if you can’t easily reach the floor, place your hands on bricks.